RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2020-12-03-newsletter.md

   you haven't tried it yet.
 Find out about a number of features that will further improve the Python editing experience in Rstudio release 1.4.
 - Tool of the month — my pick for ancient Unix tool of the month is the venerable [dot from graphviz](https://www.graphviz.org/about/).
-  I have been using this to draw graph networks from git repos.
+  I have recently been using this to draw graph networks from git repos.
   `dot` converts a simple text representation of a graph network into a PNG file or other graphic format.